-PwC Europe The PwC Europe collaboration of the member firms in Germany, the system of quality management.
+PwC Europe The PwC Europe collaboration of the member firms in Germany, the Netherlands, quality management.

-Netherlands, Austria, Belgium, Turkey and Switserland.
+Austria, Belgium, Turkey and Switserland.

-OMSE Quality Management for Service Excellence is the PwC framework for the quality reviews (EQRs).
+QMSE Quality Management for Service Excellence is the PwC framework for the system of reviews (EQRs).

-QRP Quality Review Partner is a partner assigned to carry out engagement-specific
+QRP Quality Review Partner is a partner assigned to carry out engagement-specific quality independent of the audit team before the auditor's report is issued.